JhaoZ/JhaoZ/README.md

 ### Hi, I am Bill Zhang!

-I am currently a statistics & computer science student at the University of Illinois at Urbana-Champaign, originally from Shanghai.
-I am interested in all fields of computing, but especially artificial intelligence and machine learning.
+I'm a statistics and cs major at University of Illinois Urbana Champaign (UIUC[https://en.wikipedia.org/wiki/University_of_Illinois_Urbana-Champaign])
 <!--
 **JhaoZ/JhaoZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.